f4goh/W65C02_Board/README.md

 - 32 KiB EPROM for G-Pascal ;
 - 28 KiB RAM ;
 - Integrated VIA 6522 ;
-- ORIC-1 compatible expansion connector;
+- ORIC-1 compatible expansion connector ;
-- Address decoding with a GAL22V10;
+- Address decoding with a GAL22V10 ;
-- USB serial interface with FTDI232 module.
+- USB serial interface with FTDI232 module ;
-- Gerber file available
+- Gerber file available.

 - The GAL JED file is generated using the utility [GALasm](https://github.com/daveho/GALasm) under linux.
-- the programmer used is a [XGECU - pro](https://www.aliexpress.com/premium/XGecu.html)
+- The programmer used is a [XGECU - pro](https://www.aliexpress.com/premium/XGecu.html)
 - It is capable of programming AT89S52, E(E)PROMs, and Lattice GAL22V10.
----
-## CPU straps :

-For W65C02 microcontroller :
-- J7  : open
-- J11 : short
-- J2  : open
-- J3  : short

-For MOS 6502 microcontroller (No compatibility with G-Pascal ROM):
-- J7  : short
-- J11 : open
-- J2  : short
-- J3  : open
 ---

 ## ROM Configutration :

 In gpascal.asm HIGHEST_RAM is $6FFF,